techservicesillinois/terraform-aws-ecs-service/README.md

 [application load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).
 The module also supports running tasks in non-load-balanced containers in addition to supporting public and private application load balancers (ALBs).

 ECS supports two launch types.
 The ECS launch type runs containerized services on a customer-managed ECS cluster.
-Fargate launch type uses an Amazon-managed cluster that allows customers to run containers without having to manage a cluster of their own.
+The Fargate launch type uses an Amazon-managed cluster that allows customers to run containers without having to manage a cluster of their own.

 If using a load balancer, the module will create a [listener rule](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-update-rules.html), a [target group](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html),